 Healthcare providers are required by law to provide only safe, quality, appropriate healthcare.
 When they deviate from these obligations, they risk injuring the very people they have sworn to serve and protect.
 It is an unfortunate reality that thousands of women suffer from undiagnosed, untreated, or otherwise negligent healthcare following childbirth.
 The good news is that you are not alone.

-At Brown Wharton & Brothers, we see the devastating effect of negligent healthcare every day.
+At Birth Injury Guide, we see the devastating effect of negligent healthcare every day.
 Our attorneys are dedicated to protecting the rights of patients just like you who have suffered from a preventable injury and who need help.
 We can help you defend your rights and pursue justice.
 Contact our office to learn more by sending us an email, or by calling us to schedule your free case review.